francisatoyebi/POWER-BI/COVID-19/Readme.md

 # COVID-19 Dashboard

+### There are two version of this project at the moment and the major difference between them is the way the data was ingested.

 _...the most beautiful part of this dashboard/report for me is that the data was ingested into Power BI using **PYTHON**..._
 <p align="center">
 <img src="https://raw.githubusercontent.com/francisatoyebi/POWER-BI/main/COVID-19/Coronavirus_Covid-19.png" alt="covid image" width="50%"/>